Economy car: 1930s-1945

 In the late 1920s in Germany, Josef Ganz independent car engineer/inventor and editor of Motor-Kritik magazine had been a fierce opponent of the status quo of car design.
 He became a consultant engineer to Adler in December 1930.
 In the first months of 1931, Ganz constructed a lightweight economy car or peoples car, prototype at Adler with a tubular chassis, a mid-mounted engine, and swing axle independent rear suspension.
 After completion in May 1931, Ganz nicknamed his new prototype Maikäfer (German for cockchafer) which is a species of beetle.
 In July 1931 he was also consultant engineer to BMW on the 1932-34 BMW 3/20 successor to the BMW 3/15 model.
 It featured transverse leaf independent front and rear suspension and an updated overhead-valve cylinder head version of the Austin 7 based engine.
 After a demonstration of the Adler Maikäfer by Ganz, the German Standard Fahrzeugfabrik company (unrelated to the British 'Standard' company), then purchased a license from Ganz to develop and build a small car according to his design.
 The prototype of this new model, which was to be called Standard Superior, was finished in 1932.
 It featured a tubular chassis, a mid-mounted engine, and independent wheel suspension with swing-axles at the rear.
 At about the same time from 1931, two years prior to Hitler's accession to power, Ferdinand Porsche founded Dr. Ing. h. c.
 F. Porsche GmbH - the Porsche company to offer motor vehicle development work and consulting.
 Together with Zündapp they developed the prototype Porsche Type 12 "Auto für Jedermann" ("car for everyone"), which was the first time the name "Volkswagen" was used.
 Porsche preferred a 4-cylinder flat engine, but Zündapp used a water-cooled 5-cylinder radial engine.
 In 1932 three prototypes were running but were not put into production.
 All three cars were lost during the war, the last in 1945 in Stuttgart during a bombing raid.

+In 1932 ASAP-Škoda in Mladá Boleslav Bohemia Czechoslovakia, produced a type Škoda 932 prototype of a streamlined 4-seater two-door car with a rear air-cooled flat-four engine designed by Karel Hrdlička and Vsevold Korolkov.
+This car's bodywork closely resembled the small car designs yet to come.